 When I was writing my book, The Retail Doctor's Guide to Growing Your Business (Wiley & Sons), I wanted to show how many of the decisions business owners make, from how they buy their product, who they allow on their sales floor and how they sell to customers (or not) can be traced back to the four personality types.

-There are two main types of people, those who are ruled by their brains - the Thinkers and those that are ruled by their hearts - the Feelers.
+There are two main types of people, those who are ruled by their brains - the Thinkers - and those ruled by their hearts - the Feelers.
 The Thinkers have two groups: the Driver and the Analytical.
 The Feelers also have two groups: the Expressive and the Amiable.
 One is not better than the other three, just different.

 Here are some general characteristics of the two types of Thinker personalities: